patricksimpson/the_soviet_bloc_party/README.md

 ![John Smith Texture Pack Screenshot](http://i.imgur.com/u9R6Y4z.png)

-Since we're using a ton of custom mods, I've taken the liberty of pre-buildng a version with our mods.
+Since we're using a ton of custom mods, I've taken the liberty of pre-building a version with our mods.

 [**Download the Pre-Patched John Smith's Texture Pack**][j32]